 You’ll have certain obligations regarding payroll and pensions, including National Insurance contributions and auto-enrolment.

-This is yet another administrative burden, but it’s one you can easily lighten if you outsource your accounting.
+This is yet another administrative burden, but it’s one you can easily lighten if you outsource your startup accounting.

 The VAT threshold is £85,000, at which point you must register for VAT.
 But are there tax advantages for startups if they register for VAT anyway?